-When replacing the bearings, the entire bearing assembly, including the bearing cup and the bearing cone, must be replaced and the crankshaft endplay must be readjusted.
+NOTICE: When replacing the bearings, the entire bearing assembly, including the bearing cup and the bearing cone, must be replaced and the crankshaft endplay must be readjusted.

-- Follow steps 1 through 12 of the "Compressor Disassembly" section. - Remove the Oil Pump per the section titled "Oil Pump Replacement." - 3.
-Remove the flywheel. - 4.
-Remove the bearing carrier and gasket from the outboard end of the crankcase.
-The outboard bearing cup will come off with the bearing carrier and will need to be removed with a bearing removal tool. - Remove the key from the crankshaft and slide the crankshaft through the outboard end of the crankcase.
-The bearing cones can then be removed with a bearing puller. - Remove the bearing cover plate from the inboard end of the crankcase.
+- 1. Follow the "Compressor Disassembly" section steps. - 2.
+Remove the Oil Pump per "Oil Pump Replacement." - 3.
+Remove the flywheel. - Remove the bearing carrier and gasket from the outboard end of the crankcase.
+The outboard bearing cup will come off with the bearing carrier and will need to be removed with a bearing removal tool. - 5.
+Remove the key from the crankshaft and slide the crankshaft through the outboard end of the crankcase.
+The bearing cones can then be removed with a bearing puller. - 6.
+Remove the bearing cover plate from the inboard end of the crankcase.
 The inboard bearing cup is pressed into the crankcase and can be removed with the use of a bearing removal tool.

-Figure 18 - Bearing Locations
+Figure 21 - Bearing Locations

 - 7. To install the bearings: - a.
 Grease the outer edges of the bearing cups. - b.
-Referring to Figure 18 for the proper orientation, carefully press the inboard bearing cup into the crankcase until it is flush with the outer surface of the crankcase.

-- Note the proper orientation and carefully press the outboard bearing cup into the bearing carrier assembly. - d.
+Note the proper orientation in Figure 21 and carefully press the inboard bearing cup into the crankcase until it is flush with the outer surface of the crankcase. - Note the proper orientation and carefully press the outboard bearing cup into the bearing carrier - d.
 Press a bearing cone onto each end of the crankshaft with the tapered end outward.
 The bearing race should rest against the shoulder on the crankshaft. - e.
-Lubricate the bearings with grease. - 8.
-Install the crankshaft through the outboard end of the crankcase. - With the oil pump assembly removed, install the bearing carrier and new gasket.
+Lubricate the bearings with grease.

+- 8. Install the crankshaft through the outboard end of the crankcase. - With the oil pump assembly removed, install the bearing carrier and new gasket.
 The bolt hole positions ensure proper orientation.
-Tighten the bolts evenly per Table 7 - Bolt Torque." - 10.
-If the bearings have not been replaced, reinstall the inboard bearing cover plate using the existing shim set.
-If the bearings have been replaced, use a thicker set of shims. - 11.
-Rotate the crankshaft by hand to verify free movement of the shaft. - a.
+Tighten the bolts evenly per Table 5 - Bolt Torque." - If the bearings have not been replaced, reinstall the inboard bearing cover plate using the existing shim set.
+If the bearings have been replaced, use a thicker set of shims. - Rotate the crankshaft by hand to verify free movement of the shaft. - a.
 If the crankshaft has an excessive amount of end play, too many shims have been used.
 Lateral crankshaft movement (end play) between the bearings should be: